weRbelgium/BelgiumStatistics/BelgiumMaps/README.md

 1. **BelgiumMapsOpenStreetMap**: released under the Open Database License 1.0. http://opendatacommons.org/licenses/odbl/1-0/.
 You may use the data for any purpose, but you have to acknowledge OpenStreetMap as the data source.

-2. **BelgiumMapsGADM**: maps only available for academic use and other non-commercial use
+2. **BelgiumMapsGADM**: maps only available for academic use and other non-commercial use (Under construction)

-3. **BelgiumMapsAtlas**: maps only available for academic use and other non-commercial use
+3. **BelgiumMapsAtlas**: maps only available for academic use and other non-commercial use (Under construction)

 ## Installation